Monday, 30 March 2015

 CASHEW MUTTON

-Mutton Curry is a much loved dish in many homes.
-Remembering childhood, mutton curry was the Sunday special menu.
-If three Sundays in a month were meant for chicken, one was to indulge and enjoy over mutton.
-In a middle class home like ours, the mothers had budget limits.
-I so much wonder how skilfully they managed it.
+Mutton Curry is loved in many homes.
+Bengalis once used to swear by mutton.
+I think our son loves chicken more while his parents love mutton more than chicken.
+In our childhood, mutton curry used to be a Sunday special item.
+If three Sundays in a month were meant for chicken, one was to indulge in and enjoy with a mutton curry.
+In a middle class home like ours', the mothers had budget limits.
+I wonder how skilfully they managed it.
 After a fulfilling breakfast with poori, halwa, dum aloo and jalebi, started my long wait for the lunch hour.
-At the study table, me and my brother's conversation revolved around how flavourful mutton curry is and come lets go to the kitchen and ask for one-one piece just to taste...it started with tasting and ended with a major burp of satisfaction at night after completing dinner with chapati and red, rich mutton curry.
+At the study table, mine and my brother's conversation revolved around how flavourful mutton curry is and come lets go to the kitchen and ask for one-one piece just to taste...it started with tasting and ended with a major burp of satisfaction at night after completing dinner with chapati and a red, runny mutton curry.

-Too much of lecture and again I am offtrack.
-Coming back to mutton, this curry is a bit rich using cashew paste and cream.
-Red meat may not be a healthy food choice but you see having it once a month will not kill you either.
-So be guilt free and enjoy your food.
-This goes well with both chapati and rice.
-We had some Avial style mixed vegetable curry and raw mango chutney on the side.
+Too much of lecture makes me go offtrack.
+Coming back to mutton, this curry is a bit rich using cashew nuts paste & cream.
+Red meat may not be a healthy food choice but having it once a month will not kill you either.
+Hence, be guilt free and enjoy your food.
+This curry goes well with both chapati and rice.
+We had some Kerala's Avial style mixed vegetable curry and raw mango chutney on the side.

 INGREDIENTS :